Rsilnav/RaspiApp/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Instalation
+### Server side (Raspberry Pi)
+Copy the 'server' folder into your Raspberry Pi.
+Install nodejs and npm.
+Use 'npm install' inside 'server' folder.
+Use 'node app.js' inside 'server' folder.
+Wait for an OK message.

+### Client side (Ubuntu)
+Copy the 'client' folder into your Ubuntu PC.
+Install python if you still haven't got it.
+Edit 'main.py' and set 'ip_of_raspberry_pi' to whatever you Raspi's IP is.
+Give execute permissions to both 'RaspiApp' and 'main.py'.

 ## Usage
-Edit 'test.py' and edit '{absolute_path}/icon.png' to the right path.
-Same with 'http://raspi:3000' to the URL of the raspberry pi.
-Give execute permissions to both 'test.py' and 'run.sh'.
-The first one will keep the console running, the second one will send the application to the background.
+You can launch it in three different ways:
+- python main.py
+- ./main.py
+- ./RaspApp

+Only the last one brings you back a free console.
+To check the Raspberry temperature, just click on the icon and select 'Temperatura'.

+Click 'Salir' to close the tray icon.